oracle-livelabs/developer/dev-guide-ai-finance/ai-exercise/ai-exercise.md

-# AI Developer Coding Exercise
+# AI Developer Coding Challenge

 ## Introduction
-In this lab, you will complete an AI developer coding exercise.
+In this lab, you will complete an AI developer coding challenge.

 Estimated Time: 30 minutes